The Falcon and the Winter Soldier release dates: When does episode 1 hit Disney Plus?

-Start the countdown for the first episode of The Falcon and the Winter Soldier: It arrives in just one week, on March 19.
-The Disney Plus show will slot right into WandaVision's Friday night spot, pairing the Falcon (Anthony Mackie) and the Winter Soldier (Sebastian Stan) in a buddy comedy adventure.
+Start the countdown for the first episode of The Falcon and the Winter Soldier with a sweet trailer before it arrives this Friday, March 19 on Disney Plus.
+The show will slot right into WandaVision's Friday night spot, pairing Marvel heroes Falcon (Anthony Mackie) and the Winter Soldier (Sebastian Stan) in a buddy comedy adventure.

 Unlike WandaVision, the Falcon and the Winter Soldier isn't expected to premiere with two episodes on the same day.
 It'll release an episode a week, with the sixth and final arriving in the third week of April.
 While this is fewer episodes than the Wanda and Vision sitcom, the expected episode runtime gives you a little extra, varying from 40 to 50 minutes.